Canon 1D Mark II vs Panasonic G9

 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark II does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1D Mark II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Panasonic G9 Manual.
+In contrast, the 1D Mark II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the features and operation of the 1D Mark II and G9 can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Panasonic G9 Manual.

 So how do things add up?
 Is the Canon 1D Mark II better than the Panasonic G9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.